-Develop workshops targeting different aspects of personal financial management, and make them available to students in a variety of settings and times.
+Develop more workshops targeting different aspects of personal financial management, and make them available to students in a variety of settings and times.

 Consider ways to provide one-on-one financial management counseling services.

-Consider making some sort of personal budgeting/financial management a mandatory component of the student experience.
+Make some sort of personal budgeting/financial management a mandatory component of the student experience, possibly via HOP and HOOP.

 Intended Outcomes: